Parkland Dedication Bylaw Update

 The exemption directly related to COVID-19 on page 9 seems strange to include.
 (It seems short sighted) Is this something that will be removed once the pandemic is over?
 Couldn't there instead by a statement saying something like the city can make exemptions for development in direct response to providing necessary supplies to resolve a local emergency situation?

-Paul_ asked about 2 years ago
+Paul_ asked almost 3 years ago

 Thank you for your question